wernerpyke/pyxel/docs/pyke_pyxel_API.md

 def move_by(x: int = 0, y: int = 0)
 ```

-Move this Coord by (x, y) pixels and update the grid location.
+Move this coord by (x, y) pixels and update the grid location.

-This mutates the Coord in-place.
+This mutates the coord in-place.
 Grid column/row are recalculated
 from the new pixel position.

 <a id="pyke_pyxel._base_types.coord.clone"></a>